HemanthKumar9969/AuthApiProject/README.md

 ## Test 5: Accessing Role-Based Endpoint (User Role)

 Objective: To confirm that a user with the default "User" role can successfully access an endpoint (/api/User/user-data) specifically authorized for "User" roles.
-Your testuser should initially have the "User" role from registration.
+Your Vishal should initially have the "User" role from registration.

 1: Create New Request: Click the + button.